moredip/gimme/README.md

 ## Use

-Ask Gimme for an object by calling Gimme.the or Gimme.a, for singletons and non-singletons respectively.
+Ask Gimme for an object by calling the Gimme.a(:some_label) retrieval method.
+Note that you use the same method to retrieve both singletons and non-singletons.
 As you'd expect, Gimme calls the creation block each time a non-singleton is requested, and only once when a singleton is requested.
 Subsequent requests for the singleton will simply return the object created the first time the singleton's creation block was called.

+## Creation parameters

+If you pass additional parameters to the retrieval method then these will be forwarded on to the creation block.
+Note that if you are retrieving a singleton object which has already been retrieved previously then the creation parameters will be silently ignored.

 ## Environments
 You can supply Gimme with an environment hash, which generally contains application settings, For example you might add email server settings or api keys to your environment.